How to Wash Sneakers at Home

 Use liquid detergent, not powdered, since powdered detergent can get stuck inside your shoes.
 Add some vinegar to the wash bin to help remove odors, and add some pine oil (the product should be at least 80% pine oil) to disinfect.
 Run the washer on a cold-water delicate cycle to prevent warping your sneakers.

 If you have expensive new sneakers, you may want to hand-wash them to avoid any potential damage.
-Using a mixture of warm water and liquid detergent, gently scrub the outsole, midsole and sole with a soft brush or cloth.
+Using a mixture of warm water and liquid detergent, gently scrub the outsole, midsole and sole with a soft shoe brush or cloth.
+When you're trying to spot clean shoes, you can use a soft toothbrush to work out a small stain or scuff mark.
 Soak up the detergent afterward with a wet sponge.